Vectorial1024/v1024_logistics_optimization/README.md

 As such, this mod reduces the idling time of station traders.

+### Expected Performance Impact
 In theory, reducing idling time may momentarily decrease performance (aka "cause lag spikes") when station traders are finding trades.

+## Counter Trend Trading

+Station traders now have a small chance to engage in so-called "counter-trend" trading (elaborated in Technical Info below).

+This counter-trend trading occurs only once per trade search.
+(Note: "no trades found" failure does not end the search!)

+This works alongside the "prioritize shortage" vanilla behavior.

+### Technical Information
+The relevant parts of the vanilla station trader logic is roughly as follows:
+- Station traders wait for their turn to find trades
+- Check whether there is a shortage; if exists, stop and handle it (added since 7.0)
+- Check whether some wares can be exported; if exists, stop and handle it
+- Check whether some wares can be imported; if exists, stop and handle it

+It should be noted that station traders follow this procedure very rigidly, leading to the following behavior (assume no outside help):
+- Station is producing normally: traders ignore the ingredients, leading to eventual shortage, which may stop production
+- Station ran out of ingredients: traders ignore the products, leading to reduced cash, which may actually prevent resumption

+These behaviors result in stations often swinging wildly between "overworked" and "frozen", with each state being difficult to recover from.
+This then destabilizes the supply chain even when resources are obviously available.

+By having some (not all) station traders prioritize counter-trend trading, station production can be greatly stabilized.

+### Expected Performance Impact
+No performance impact expected since this is only a reordering of inevitable events.